rodneyviana/ODSyncService/README.md

     -Type <type-of-service> - Filter response by type of service (e.g. Business1 or Personal) -CLSID <icon-overlay-guid> - Test a different type of icon overlay (you may use this to test other services like DropBox if know their Guid)
-    -IncludeLog $true|$false - If $true will create a detailed log file on temp path (use $env:Temp in PowerPoint to find the temp folder).
+    -IncludeLog $true|$false - If $true will create a detailed log file on temp path (use $env:Temp in PowerShell to find the temp folder).
 The file name starts with OneDriveLib.

 Examples: